Ezra Ripley: Biography

 Ripley took up residence in the Old Manse in Concord.
 In 1836, he gave land for the use of installing a monument to commemorate the battle of Concord, which had been fought on April 19, 1775.
 For 50 years after the American Revolution there was a controversy between Concord and Lexington for the honor of “making the first forcible resistance to British aggression.”
 Ripley wrote a pamphlet on that subject, entitled a History of the Fight at Concord, in which he argued that, though the British had fired first in the battle of Lexington early in the morning of April 19, 1775, the Americans fired first at the North Bridge in Concord later that morning (1827).
 Ripley was not present at either battle, and the consensus among historians (for example John Galvin, U.S. Army general and former Supreme Allied Commander of NATO forces) concluded that there is neither conclusive evidence nor agreement about which side fired first in either battle.

 Ripley also published several sermons and addresses, and a Half-Century Discourse (1828).

+In 1826, Ripley wrote the epitaph of his friend, Lincoln's Congregational minister Charles Stearns.

+Ripley died in 1841, aged 90.
+He was interred in Old Hill Burying Ground in Concord.
+He had survived his wife by sixteen years and was buried beside her.